Media contact: Yvonne Taunton

-Faculty, staff, student and community innovators were recognized for their 2020 contributions to COVID-19 research, innovation and entrepreneurship during the fifth annual UAB Innovation Awards presented by the Bill L. Harbert Institute for Innovation and Entrepreneurship (HIIE) Oct.
-29.
+University of Alabama at Birmingham faculty, staff, student and community innovators were recognized for their 2020 contributions to COVID-19 research, innovation and entrepreneurship during the fifth annual UAB Innovation Awards, presented by the Bill L. Harbert Institute for Innovation and Entrepreneurship.

 “We received an outpouring of nominations from across campus and within the community,” said Kathy Nugent, Ph.D., executive director of the Harbert Institute and chair of the Department of Clinical and Diagnostic Sciences.
 “The many stories of cutting-edge research and cross-disciplinary collaboration underscore our resilience and the university’s commitment to keeping our community safe.”

 Awards were presented in four categories:

 Faculty Innovator of the Year

 Sue Feldman is an associate professor in the School of Health Professions, senior scientist in the School of Medicine Informatics Institute and director of graduate programs in Health Informatics.
 Mohanraj Thirumalai is assistant professor in the SHP Department of Health Services Administration and director of Information and Communication Technologies for the UAB/Lakeshore Foundation Research Collaborative.
 Their teams worked to build and scale the GuideSafe™ and Healthcheck web applications and ensured UAB held a leadership role in addressing the COVID-19 pandemic across the state and beyond.